-An audit of hazardous materials will be undertaken by the site manager with routine surveillance to ensure that they remain safe to store.
+The Site Supervisor will keep an up-to-date inventory of all the hazardous chemicals and materials held at the school.
+A termly audit of hazardous materials will be undertaken by the Site Supervisor with routine surveillance to ensure that they remain safe to store.
 Unwanted or surplus chemicals and materials, including those that have become unsafe, will be disposed of by a registered waste carrier, in accordance with school procedures.

-18. Asbestos management
+18. Asbestos Management

-In accordance with HSE guidance, an asbestos management survey was undertaken on 23rd June 2023 by Redcar & Cleveland County Council, which is a United Kingdom Accreditation Service accredited surveying organisation.
+In accordance with HSE guidance, an asbestos management survey was undertaken on April 2023 by Middlesbrough Council, which is a United Kingdom Accreditation Service accredited surveying organisation.
 As a result of the asbestos management survey, risks were identified and dealt with on a priority basis.
 This survey will be undertaken again following any changes of use to a location or prior to any significant building work.